bioinfosourabh/bioinfosourabh-main/content/_index.md

 action_link: /about
 action_type: text
 description: |
-  I work at the intersection of clinical genomics and bioinformatics—building scalable NGS analysis workflows for cancer and rare diseases, and translating sequencing data into clinically useful insights.
-Outside the lab, I’m usually behind a camera or planning my next high-altitude trek.
+  I develop analysis algorithms in the realms of genomics, reproducible computational research, and clinical translation, with a strong focus on cancer genomics and rare diseases.
+Outside the lab, I’m usually behind a camera or planning my next high-altitude trek, experiences that shape how I think about observation, persistence.
 image_left: false
 images:
 - img/mushie-smol.jpg